Supergrow

 • Pricing can increase quickly for growing teams with multiple hubs.

-• Setup and customisation may take time for larger agencies.
+• Setup and customization may take time for larger agencies.

 Pricing: The plan starts at $20/mo per seat